Joseph J. Hess, Jr.

 Valery Bailey, MPA

 Vice President, Operations

-Valery Bailey is Vice President of Behavioral Health Treatment Services for First Children Services.
+Valery Bailey is Vice President of Operations for First Children Services.
 Valery formerly led finance and administration for Covenant House in Philadelphia and was responsible for building New Jersey operations for the Mentor Network, an organization serving children in foster care and children and adults with intellectual and developmental disabilities.
 She had a distinguished career as an executive within the New Jersey Department of Human Services and Department of Children and Families.
 Valery received her Master’s Degree in Public Administration from Rutgers University and her Bachelor’s Degree in Sociology from Rowan University.
 Among her many awards, Valery was recognized by the National Association of Black Businesswomen in 2011 and the Stars Award for Excellence in 2014.

 Kerianne Aub is Controller of First Children Services who oversees the financial department.
 Kerianne brings with her 20 years of experience in the healthcare and manufacturing environment which includes budgeting, forecasting, accounting, auditing, contract management, and financial modeling.
 She strives for excellence and welcomes a challenge to see the best results while ensuring fiscal soundness.